EKGF/grapharch/docs/feature/source-graphql.md

-# Source &mdash; Cypher endpoint
+# Source &mdash; GraphQL endpoint

-[!NOTE] Status
-Idea

-Scan a given graph database (like Neo4j) pointed to with a given Cypher endpoint URL.
+Scan a given data source given a GraphQL endpoint.

+- Although GraphQL &mdash; despite its name &mdash; does not really give access to a graph (at least not in the semantic tech sense nor in the LPG graph sense), we could still generate useful docs from it.